Frequently Asked Questions

 Is home birth safe?

-Homebirth studies which include women who have high risk pregnancies show more negative outcomes for the baby than studies that only include low risk, healthy women during pregnancy and birth.
-For that reason, Vivante midwives only attend birth at home if the woman has a normal, healthy pregnancy and birth.
+Homebirth studies which include those who have high risk pregnancies show more negative outcomes for the baby than studies that only include low risk, healthy pregnant people during pregnancy and birth.
+For that reason, Vivante midwives only attend birth at home if a person has a normal, healthy pregnancy and birth.

 What are the advantages of home birth over hospital birth?

 People choose to have their babies at home for various reasons, but some of the most common reasons we hear are the following:

 Desire for an unmedicated birth.
 Home birth has a lower rate of interventions such as pitocin, epidural, and unnecessary IV